zachbe/digial-ising/README.md

 How it Works:

-When oscillators A and B are positively coupled, A will speed B up if A is ahead of B, and vice versa.
+When oscillators A and B are positively coupled, the oscillators' relative phases will be changed when they are different.

-When oscillators A and B are negatively coupled, A will slow B down if A is ahead of B, and vice versa.
+When oscillators A and B are negatively coupled, the oscillators' relative phases will be changed when they are the same.

 Graphics will be added soon.